striezel/updater/faq.md

 updater.exe has a builtin mechanism that can find the latest software versions by checking the servers of the software creators / developers.
-This means that the updater.exe can for example find updates for Firefox 59 even if this version was not released when the updater.exe was created.
+This means that the updater.exe can for example find updates for Firefox 123 when they are available even if this version was not released when the updater.exe was created.

 However, when new applications are added to the updater.exe and you want to use the updater to update that new application, you have to get the newer version of updater.exe.

+Nevertheless you should still strive to use the newest available version of updater in order to get fixes and improvements and get the best update experience that the updater can provide.